rossf/hacker-news-api/README.md

 Tests
 -----

 Testsing was done by using Cucumber to generate BDD tests.
-The tests can be found in the `test` directory.
+The tests can be found in the `features` directory.